 Now, throw something like COVID into the mix and you can see how Structurally Flexible Teams are resilient.
 The working parents who usually work consistent schedules will be thrown into varying schedules juggling childcare demands.
 Digital nomads will be grounded, unable to keep traveling and will be ready to pick up more work.
 People with a balance of different needs personally makes it easier for people to cover for each other in different, dynamic situations.

 To fully benefit from Structurally Flexible Teams, you need more than just the right mix of lifestyles.
-You need humble, exceptional performers who are adept at remote team work.
-How to recruit and vette such talent will be the topic of the next blog post.
+You need humble, exceptional performers who are adept at remote teamwork.
+How to recruit and vet such talent will be the topic of the next blog post.